F u n d i v e r s i f y

 The art that Timeless has created and continues to create is not art for one man; it is art for an entire community both on and off the playa.
 This communal good is value at its core.
 Art like this appreciates in value as it becomes part of a community rather than just another collector’s trophy or dust ridden piece of desert art.
 If the dollars put towards art and artist is communal and the subsequent piece is used within this community its value becomes intrinsic, nearly priceless, given that it is the community’s appreciation that gives value to the art.
 Equally, it is the art that returns appreciation for the community by way of financial gains.
 This cyclical progression is in my opinion, well worth investing in and I look forward to following Timeless and Fundiversity over the next couple months/years to see the results.

-Allan Gutierrez owns Urbana Investment Advisors, which controls the Tahoe Beach Retreat and Lodge in South Lake Tahoe.
+Allan Gutierrez owns Urbana Investment Advisors.
 He posts:

 One of my colleagues, Tom Fitzpatrick, originally saw a few of Timeless’ sculptures when driving from Reno to South Lake Tahoe over a year ago.
 We both were intrigued with his works and out of curiosity we paid a visit to his studio hoping to learn more about the sculptures and the sculptor.
 As our visit became more frequent, Timeless talked about bringing art to South Lake Tahoe to share with the public.
 Today we have several of his pieces at the Beach Retreat and Lodge in South Lake Tahoe.
 We have purchased some of the works to be enjoyed by our guests and display others Timeless has displayed for the enjoyment of the general public on the beach in front of the property.
 We know freedom to create art to inspire the public is the end game for Timeless, not money.
 That said, the reality of the world remains.
 We all need money for basic human needs.
 Without funding, the art produced many times is dictated by others versus the creative ideas of the artist.
 Carving bears or other animals for display can serve to fund living expenses but it doesn’t necessarily offer highly talented artist the freedom to create great art.
 The designs of Timeless, the preparation, the massive undertaking and the end products are more than impressive but take an enormous amount of time and therefore funding.
 Fundiversify is a means to offer artistic freedom for exceptional artists to create exceptional works of art.
 It in effect emancipates an artist from the current reality of the life of many a true artist.
 Maybe the common world does need and appreciate another mail box carved into the shape of a bear but wouldn’t the common world also appreciate the uncommonly great works of art Fundiversify could stimulate?